 Stairstepping Reserves = Multiple Bad Effects

-The two edge sword of Stairstepping reserves for self insureds and large deductible programs can have a dire effect.
-As defined earlier, stair-stepping is when an adjuster or member of a claims staff actually increases the reserves (Total Incurred = Paid + Reserves) just enough to make that day or week’s payments.
+The two-edged sword of Stairstepping reserves for self-insureds and large deductible programs can have a dire effect.
+As defined earlier, stair-stepping is when an adjuster or member of a claims staff increases the reserves (Total Incurred = Paid + Reserves) just enough to make that day or week’s payments.

-The other two parties harmed with stairstepping reserves are:
+The other two parties harmed by stairstepping reserves are:

 Regular First Dollar Insureds

-If a Workers Comp adjuster of member of a claims staff increases the reserves just enough to make payments, then it would seem that this would be less harmful to an insured than setting larger reserves.
+If a Workers Comp adjuster or a member of a claims staff increases the reserves just enough to make payments, then it would seem that this would be less harmful to an insured than setting larger reserves.